 In addition to the regular search function that we have seen in many text editors, Microsoft Word also provides a number of additional features that will let you do more than just a simple search.
 Using the advanced search functionality (available in the same search section under Find), you will be able to perform actions such as replacing a certain word, matching prefixes and suffixes, using wildcards, ignoring white spaces or punctuations, etc.

-The Go To functionality in the same search section is useful to quickly navigate between the pages.
+The “Go To” functionality in the same search section is useful for quickly navigating between the pages.
 If you have a lot of pages in the document, instead of scrolling all the way down to the 512th page, you can use this feature to quickly navigate throughout the document.
-In addition to that, the tool will take you to a number of other places such as a certain media file, footnote, line number, comment, bookmark, etc. So, the advanced search feature in Microsoft word is quite useful for those who work with large documents.
+In addition to that, the tool will take you to a number of other places such as a certain media file, footnote, line number, comment, bookmark, etc. So, the advanced search feature in Microsoft Word is quite useful for those who work with large documents.

 Using Shortcut Keys to Search

 If you want to be more productive while editing documents, there are a number of helpful shortcut keys that might speed up word searching in Microsoft Word.
 You can easily perform search activities using these shortcuts rather than navigating menus.
 The following are some crucial Word search shortcuts: